MukulB0412/resume/README.md

 ---

 ## 🎯 Objective
-Aspiring DevOps/Cloud Engineering Intern passionate about building, containerizing, and deploying scalable cloud-native applications.
-Seeking an opportunity to apply my Docker, AWS, and CI/CD skills in a real-world cloud environment.
+Aspiring DevOps/Cloud Engineering Intern passionate about building, containerizing, and deploying scalable cloud-native applications.Seeking an opportunity to apply my Docker, AWS, and CI/CD skills in a real-world cloud environment.

 ---